davidCabrera11/davidCabrera11/README.md

-### Hi there 👋 my name is David Cabrera Cepeda
+### Hello 👋 my name is David Cabrera Cepeda

  - 🔭 I’m currently working at Perficient Latam as an Android Developer
- - 🌱 I’m currently learning at Ada-School(https://ada-school.org/), Udemy, Platzi and Youtube
+ - 🌱 I’m currently learning at Ada-School(https://ada-school.org/), Raywenderlich, Platzi and Youtube
- - ⚡ Interests: Android Development, Kotlin, Java and React
+ - ⚡ Interests: Android Development, Kotlin and iOS
  - 👯 I’m looking to collaborate on Android Projects
  - 📫 How to reach me: https://www.linkedin.com/in/david-cabrera-cepeda-78b644130
 <!--